Anthony Elanga: Newcastle agree £55m transfer fee to sign Nottingham Forest forward this summer

 Aina signs new Forest deal

-In better new for Forest, Ola Aina has signed a new three-year contract at Nottingham Forest extending his stay at the club until the summer of 2028.
+In better news for Forest, Ola Aina has signed a new three-year contract, extending his stay at the club until the summer of 2028.

 Aina joined Forest on a free transfer from Torino in 2023.